 4. Managerial round

-• What to expect: Questions about real time situations and past challenges.
+• What to expect: Questions about real-time situations and past challenges.

 • How to prepare:

-• Show problem solving, adaptability and emotional intelligence.
+• Show problem-solving, adaptability and emotional intelligence.

-• Use your past experience as an example.
+• Use your experience as an example.

 • Stay confident without losing your posture if any difficulty arises.